taovcu/KidsMath/README.md

 # Joyful Math Tests for Kids

-This is a project aims to make kids solve mathematical problem in fun ways.
+This project aims to enable kids solve mathematical problems in fun ways.

 The developers plan to design math problems based on Common Core State Standards for Mathematics.
-The document is available at [CCSS Mathematics](http://www.k12.wa.us/CoreStandards/Mathematics/pubdocs/CCSSI_MathStandards.pdf)
+The document is available at [CCSS Mathematics](http://www.k12.wa.us/CoreStandards/Mathematics/pubdocs/CCSSI_MathStandards.pdf).

 Parents and students are welcomed to use materials in this project.